MicroCombed alpaca fleece, the essential difference

 The inner layer of ultra soft, semi hollow fibres next to the alpaca’s skin is exceptionally soft and lightweight.
 This provides excellent thermal properties to cool the animal in very high altitude hot summer days.
 For very cold winter nights the inner fleece insulates and warms the animal.

-The outer alpaca fibres, guard hairs, are characterized by their high micron (thickness) and little crimp, neither being desirable in bedding products.
+The outer alpaca fibres, guard hairs, are characterized by their high micron (thickness) and little crimp, are neither being desirable in bedding products as they add weight but little warmth value.

 After the shearing of an alpaca, the soft inner fleece and the coarse outer guard hairs are intermingled.